Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

-Below we seek to provide a pedagogically helpful analysis of a classic single-intermediate model of translational proofreading.
-We begin with a model incorporating irreversible transitions, using a path-counting approach to compute the number of excess GTP hydrolyzed per elongation event.
-More complex reaction schemes can also be reduced to this simple model.
-We then expand the path-counting approach to incorporate fully reversible steps and demonstrate how increasing energetic driving causes the system to transition between distinct regimes, with intermediate driving strength but large numbers of futile cycles required to approach the greatest accuracy.
+Below we seek to provide a pedagogically helpful analysis of the energy cost versus accuracy trade-off for a classic single-intermediate model of translational proofreading.
+Our emphasis here is not on faithfully reproducing the detailed kinetics of ribosomal translation, but rather on demonstrating the principle that driven exploratory dynamics can increase the sensitivity of a proofreading system.
+We begin with a model incorporating irreversible transitions, using a splitting-probability approach to compute the number of excess GTP hydrolyzed per elongation event.
+More complex reaction schemes, \change{including discrimination in all rate constants}, can also be reduced to this simple model.
+Notably, the ability to compute energy costs for a system with irreversible transitions is important because reverse processes are often so rare as to be never observed.
+Experimentally parameterized kinetic models thus often contain irreversible arrows~\cite{rodnina2001ribosome,wohlgemuth2011evolutionary,zaher2010hyperaccurate}.

+We then expand our approach to incorporate fully reversible steps and demonstrate how increasing energetic driving causes the system to transition between distinct regimes, with intermediate driving strength but large numbers of futile cycles required to achieve the greatest accuracy.
 Overall, active driving enhances the sensitivity of translational proofreading to small changes in tRNA binding energy, enabling it to accurately discriminate between correct and wrong amino acids for incorporation into the peptide chain.